 A study of foreign policies of various states with an emphasis on those of the major foreign powers.
 The course examines both the substance of policy and the process of policy formulation.
 Consult Course Schedule for specific countries.
 Offered alternate years.

 POL 322 RUSSIA AND EASTERN EUROPE

-Prerequisite: sophomore, junior or senior standing
+Prerequisite: sophomore, junior or senior standing.
+Recommended background: POL 221

 An examination of post-communist Russia and other selected systems of Eastern Europe and the former Soviet Union.
 Offered alternate years